WW International (NASDAQ:WW) Updates FY 2021 Earnings Guidance

-WW International (NASDAQ:WW) updated its FY 2021 earnings guidance on Thursday.
+WW International (NASDAQ:WW) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $0.800-$0.900 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.650.
 The company issued revenue guidance of $1.20 B-, compared to the consensus revenue estimate of $1.29 billion.

-Several brokerages have commented on WW.
-Jefferies Financial Group lowered shares of WW International from a buy rating to a hold rating and decreased their target price for the stock from $41.00 to $30.00 in a research report on Wednesday, August 11th.
-Craig Hallum decreased their price objective on shares of WW International from $50.00 to $40.00 and set a buy rating on the stock in a research report on Wednesday, August 11th.
-DA Davidson reiterated a buy rating and issued a $30.00 price objective on shares of WW International in a research report on Friday, October 1st.
-Finally, Zacks Investment Research lowered shares of WW International from a hold rating to a sell rating in a research report on Tuesday, October 12th.
-One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and five have assigned a buy rating to the company.
-According to data from MarketBeat, the company presently has a consensus rating of Hold and an average target price of $35.22.

 WW International Company Profile